ramveerk7802/security-app/README.md

 # Android Security Application

 This project is an Android security application designed to protect users from common privacy and security threats on their mobile devices.
-It actively monitors device permissions and hardware access to provide real-time alerts and insights into potential vulnerabilities.
+It actively monitors device permissions, hardware access, and potential phishing links to provide real-time alerts and insights into potential vulnerabilities.

 ---